 If you have symptoms but are not having cancer treatment, you can look at the NHS coronavirus information or call NHS 111.

 How do I protect myself from coronavirus if I have cancer?

 If you have a weakened immune system, you are at higher risk of getting unwell with an infection.
 You should protect yourself from coronavirus in the same way as you would against other infections.
+This might include wearing a mask when around others.
 Follow the advice from your healthcare team for your situation.

 You can read more general information about protecting yourself against coronavirus.
 Follow the link to your part of the UK at the bottom of this page.

 People most at risk of severe illness from COVID-19 can have treatment with antiviral and antibody drugs.
 This includes people with a weakened immune system, such as those: